opoussa/opoussa/README.md

 ## Welcome to my profile!
 Always looking for new challenges!

+🔭 Currently working on:
+<h2><a href="https://github.com/a-pak/happy-pour">Happy Pour</a></h2>
-🔭 Currently working on <a href="https://github.com/a-pak/happy-pour">happy-pour:</a> an app that helps you the cheapest beer in your immediate vicinity.
+An app that helps you the cheapest beer in your immediate vicinity.

+Technologies used:
+React, Leaflet, MaterialUI in the frontend.

+Spring Boot, PostgreSQL in the backend.

 🌱 Meanwhile learning how to create over-complicated microservices!